b-star-fellowship/b-star-fellowship.github.io/jobs.md

  - When you're making batches of jobs to apply to, try to group the jobs with similar titles or companies together, and then the tailored resumes will be more similar (which will let you copy and paste more between jobs).

  - Give yourself a little treat, only after finishing a batch (grandma's rule).

+## Interviewing
+### 1. First Round
+ - If you know who your interviewer's name ahead of time, read their LinkedIn and come up with more questions specifically for them in the interview.
+Not just questions about the job details like pay/vacation/401k, but questions about the product or their personal experience with the company.

+ - _When I was interviewing people and they had no questions afterwards, that was a red flag.
+I want to hire people who are not just technically competant, but curious and excited about my work._

+ - Make sure you get enough sleep and have eaten a meal 1-2 hours before your interview.
+Solving technical problems while hungry sucks, interviewing after having just eaten also sucks.
+Go to the bathroom beforehand too.

+ - Don't be late.

+ - After the interview, schedule send an email to the interviewer thanking them for the time.
+If you have any supplemental questions include those too.
+Ask when you should expect to hear from them, and if they don't answer, put a reminder in your calendar to follow up with them in 1 week.

+ - If you think you bombed the interview, be nice to yourself and keep applying elsewhere.
+That's why we do practice interviews!

+ - If you think you rocked the interview, give yourself a pat on the back and keep applying elsewhere.  _Don't be like me, who thought he aced his Google & Facebook onsite interviews, then confidently stopped applying elsewhere, only to get rejected by both 2 weeks later._

+### 2. Second Rounds
+ - Same as above

+### 3. Onsite Interview
+ - Same as above, but especially don't be late.

+## Navigating offers
+### 1. Immediately upon receiving an offer from company [XXX]
+ - For each HIGH priority company [YYY] that you're already in the pipeline for, email the person you've been corresponding with saying something like "Hey there!
+I just want to let you know that I've received an attractive job offer from another company.
+I'm still really excited about [YYY] and if possible would love to continue the process to see if we're a good fit."

+ - Apply to the remaining HIGH priority companies that same day, to get started in their process ASAP.

+ - Say the following out loud to yourself in the mirror: